Mieszko I: Participation in German civil war

 One year later, the Polish ruler had a personal meeting with the Emperor, an event mentioned in the Annals of Hersfeld, which reported that "Otto the boy-king ravaged Bohemia, but received Mieszko who arrived with gifts".

 According to Thietmar and other contemporary chronicles the gift given by Mieszko to the Emperor was a camel.
 The meeting cemented the Polish-German alliance, with Mieszko joining Otto's expedition against a Slavic land, which "together they wholly devastated (...) with fire and tremendous depopulation".
 It is not clear which Slavic territory was invaded.
 Perhaps another raid against the Polabians took place.
 However, there are indications that it was an expedition against the Czechs, Mieszko's first against his southern neighbors.
 Possibly on this occasion the Duke of the Polans accomplished the most significant expansion of his state, the takeover of Lesser Poland.

 Thietmar's narrative, however, raises doubts as to whether the joined military operation actually happened.
-The chronicler claims that a settlement was then concluded between the Emperor and the Bohemian ruler Boleslav II the Pious, which is not mentioned in any other source and is contrary to the realities of the political situation at that time.
+The chronicler claims that a settlement was then concluded between the Emperor and the Bohemian ruler Boleslaus II the Pious, which is not mentioned in any other source and is contrary to the realities of the political situation at that time.

 Another debatable point is Thietmar's claim that Mieszko "subordinated himself to the King".
 Most historians believe that it was only a matter of recognition of Otto's royal authority.
 Some suggest that a fealty relationship could have been involved.